Most Luxurious Skiing Resorts

 Situated in the three valleys of Courchevel, France, Meribel, and Val Thorens, gives this location great skiing possibilities.
 Whether you want easy, difficult, on- or off-piste, there will be plenty of options for you to chose from.

 On the whole if you’re looking to go skiing with a bang and a touch of luxury, then Courchevel is your place to be.
+You can fly private to Courchevel via Geneva airport, where you can take a helicopter charter or a car ride.

 This chic little valley is placed high up in the Dolomites.
 This gives it a perfect basis as one of the most luxurious ski resorts.